-Capital Power has existing Canadian dollar revolving letter of credit demand facilities with various lenders that were increased by \$100 million in September 2019 and by \$220 million in November 2021 (includes a new demand facility for \$70 million with an additional lender).
-These demand facilities now total \$520 million.
-In addition, the two U.S. dollar revolving letter of credit demand facilities that were put in place in September and November 2019 totalling \$100 million were also increased by \$100 million in December 2021 and now total U.S.\$200 million.
+Capital Power has existing Canadian dollar revolving letter of credit demand facilities with various lenders that were increased by \$100 million in September 2019, by \$220 million in November 2021 (included a new demand facility for \$70 million with an additional lender) and by another \$470 million in August 2022 (includes a new demand facility for \$50 million with an additional lender executed in October 2022).
+These Canadian dollar demand facilities now total \$990 million.
+In addition, the two U.S. dollar revolving letter of credit demand facilities that were put in place in September and November 2019 totalling \$100 million were increased by \$100 million in December 2021 and a new U.S. dollar facility for \$100 million was put in place in October 2022 (with an additional lender) bringing the total of the U.S. dollar facilities to \$300 million.